digitalcityscience/Tosca-2-Deployment/readme.md

 2. Right-click on `Tosca-Build-app.ps1` and select "Run with PowerShell" to run the script and apply the update.

 #### **2-Start the Application**
-  - Right-click on the `Tosca-Run-app.ps1` script and select "Run with PowerShell".
+  - Right-click on the `Tosca-Start-App.ps1` script and select "Run with PowerShell".
   - This script will start the Docker containers.
   - Key Access Points with Default Port Settings:
     TOSCA Web App: http://localhost:8181
     GeoServer: http://localhost/geoserver/web
-    PostGIS Connection: localhost:5432

 #### **3-Stop the Application**
-  - Right-click on the `Tosca-DOWN-app.ps1` script and select "Run with PowerShell".
+  - Right-click on the `Tosca-Stop-App.ps1` script and select "Run with PowerShell".
   - This script will stop the Docker containers.

-### Important Notes

-- **Docker Desktop:** Ensure Docker Desktop is running before executing any scripts.
-- **MapTiler API Key:** Make sure to update your `.env` file with the correct MapTiler API key and other necessary parameters before building the application.
-- For any issues or further customization, please refer to the Developer Documentation.

 ---

+**After deployment please go to [Wiki page](https://github.com/digitalcityscience/TOSCA-2/wiki) of TOSCA**

+---
-Citizen Participation Tool
+### Citizen Participation Tool

 This module is still under development.
 To see this version, there are two important steps that must be completed before starting the system.